Azrailkimdir/Quantitative-Thinking-2/README.md

 Key Findings
 ---
-This analysis compares how the same object experiences different weights under different gravitational environments.
+The analysis showed that weight changes significantly depending on gravity.

-Although a person's mass remains constant, weight changes significantly depending on the strength of gravity.
+Although a person's mass remains the same, weight is different on Earth, the Moon, and Mars.

+The Moon produced the lowest weight values because of its much weaker gravity, while Earth produced the highest.

+The results highlighted how planetary environments can influence movement, exploration, and engineering design.

 For example:
 ---